ocaml-community/utop/README.md

  (libraries utop))
 ```

-then to build the toplevel, run:
+then, to build the toplevel, run:

 ```
 $ dune myutop.bc
 ```

 Note the `-linkall` in the link flags.
 By default OCaml doesn't link
-unused modules, however for a toplevel you don't know in advance what
+unused modules.
+However for a toplevel you don't know in advance what
 the user is going to use so you must link everything.

 If you want to include more libraries in your custom utop, simply add